-XIV.
-POPULATION AND HOUSING Would the project:

-- a.
-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? - Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+Less than .
+POPULATION AND HOUSING ald the project: Potentially Significant Impact Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?